-The third level of worry (I know, I’ll get to level two in a moment) is where it has grown into anxiety.
-Worry has become more than the person can handle with it negatively impacting their life, preventing them from living as they want.
-When worry becomes an anxiety disorder that interferes with how you feel able to live your life it’s advisable to seek treatment from a medical professional such as a trained counsellor or therapist.
-If you feel you’re in this third level speak to your GP or call Mind on 0300 1233393.
+The third level of worry (I know, I'll get to level two in a moment) is where it has grown into anxiety.
+Worry has become more than the person can handle with it negatively impacting their life, stopping them from doing the things they want.
+When worry becomes an anxiety disorder that interferes with how you feel able to live your life it's advisable to seek treatment from a medical professional such as a trained counsellor or therapist.
+If you feel you're in this third level speak to your GP or call Mind on 0300 1233393.

 • If a friend, colleague, or even stranger, reacts to you in a different way than expected you worry it must be because they're upset with you, taken offence or that you did something wrong